magfest/infrastructure/magfest_state/salt/cloud/README.md

 If you're going to be using a new domain, then at some point you'll need to log into our DNS provider (for MAGFest this is DNSMadeEasy) and create a new A record for the subdomain.
-You should probably do this before creating the server, but in theory you can do it later and just do another deploy on the server afterwards.
-The only real consequence is that the server won't have a valid LetsEncrypt cert until the first deploy after we have DNS working.
+You should make sure that you have a DNSMadeEasy login before you start, but you won't be able to configure the IP address until after the server has been created, since you won't know the server's IP until that time.

 ### 1. Create a Cloud Profile